stencila/stencila/README.md

 - [`node`](node): A Node.js package, using the generated TypeScript types and bindings to Rust functions, so you can work with Stencila documents from within Node.js.

-- [`prompts`](prompts): Prompts for used to instruct AI agents in different contexts and for different purposes.
+- [`prompts`](prompts): Prompts for used to instruct AI assistants in different contexts and for different purposes.

 - [`docs`](docs): Documentation, including reference documentation generated from `schema` and CLI tool.